Socialize the Social Network & End the Facebook Monopoly

 – F.A.
 Hayek ‘The Road To Serfdom’

 Should social networking sites be considered monopolies?
-I contend that Facebook and similar sites effectively prevent competition not through deliberate monopolistic trust efforts but just by being successful.
-While there may be competition in the fight to become the dominant social networking site, once any site has achieved that status then the choices of the consumer become very limited.
+I contend that Facebook and similar sites effectively prevent competition not through deliberate monopolistic trust efforts but just through successful original word-of-mouth and marketing.
+While there may be competition in the fight to become the dominant social networking site, once any site has achieved that status, then the choices of the consumer become very limited.
 For instance if I want to announce something to my friends online at one website, then I have no other option, if I want them to see the message, other than posting it on Facebook.
 I mean, I suppose I could post something on MySpace or Google+ if I prefer either, but who is going to see the post?
 Where is the competition induced meritocracy that is supposed to exist in commerce when it comes to online social networking?
 The very nature of such sites prevents competition to exist much at all.
 A fundamental difference exists between a site like Facebook and other sites whether it be a search engine like Google or a news site such as nytimes.com.
 If I want to search for something on Google or read a news article on the New York Times online site, it doesn’t matter if I’m the only one using the site, the quality of the content remains the same.
 But with a social networking site, the quality deteriorates according to how much less other people use the site.

 While one might point out that with some products, the only way for a company to provide a product is if they have a large number of customers to provide the revenue to make the capital intensive product.
 The difference there, however, is that it is still practical to have more than one vendor for any given ordinary product.
 There may not be as many vendors to choose from as compared to a less capital intensive product, but still there should be at least a few vendors that are able to raise sufficient funds to run a business that provides any given product or service.
 But with social media, it is so inconvenient for multiple users to use multiple vendors that a certain degree of cooperation is necessary among all the consumers to use just one portal as a vendor.
 A similarity emerges between a general social media website like Facebook and a public utility that acts as a well regulated monopoly.
 The problem of course is that Facebook is not regulated like a public utility even though it still behaves and functions like one.